- Lightweight, water-resistant design

 I have used the little gadget in both locations with no problems whatsoever.
 Once adjusted, the armband is comfortable and stays in place.
 If you wear it on your upper arm you can completely cover the tracker with your shirt sleeve.
 You shouldn’t see the green LED’s when you’re wearing it which adds to the discretion.
 All in all, the strap is very comfortable, a huge improvement over bulky chest straps.

 Out of the box, Polar OH1 a works with all compatible Polar sports watches, trackers and cycling computers.
 Because it transmits your heart rate via Bluetooth Smart, it also works with third-party devices and connects to smartphones.
-Although not a deal-breaker, its worth noting the gadget does not support ANT+ sensors.
+A much anticipated firmware update in April 2019 also brought ANT+ connectivity.

 Those that prefer training without a watch or a phone will be happy to know the OH1 has 4 GB of internal memory.
 This is good enough for storing up to 200 hours of training data.